SpaceGiraffe-io/reqhub-docs/docs/guides/subscriptions-in-depth.md

 This can be viewed from the Stripe dashboard, accessible from the [account page](https://reqhub.io/account) (requires [setting up Stripe](/guides/setting-up-stripe)).
 The funds will appear in the API vendor's bank account after a few days.

-#### Trials
+## Trials

+A trial allows a user to access a paid plan free of charge for a brief period.
+When the end date is reached, the trial upgrades to a full subscription.

+A credit card is required to start a trial, even though there is no immediate payment.
+The card will be charged when the trial upgrades if the plan includes a recurring base price, and will start accumulating usage if the plan includes usage pricing.
+During the trial, usage does not count towards the upgrade cost.
+The user can cancel at any time, which will allow access to the trial until the end date, but will **not** charge the user's card.

-When a user starts a trial, they can access it until the duration is reached, ctarting from the date the trial was started.
+When a user begins a trial, they can access it only until the initial end date.
+For the most part that doesn't mean anything special, except in certain scenarios.
+For example, if a user changes plans while under a trial, the previous plan will retain its trial end date.
-If a user cancels and resubscribes to the same trial, it will still end on the original end date.
+If the user changes back to that plan, their trial will upgrade to a full subscription on the original end date.

-A credit card is required to start a trial, so it can be charged when it ends and upgrades to a full subscription.
-It is not charged upon starting the trial.

-The user will be notified before the trial upgrades.
+The user receives several notifications around trials.
+First is an email receipt upon starting the trial, then a notification 7 days before the end date, and again when it finally upgrades.

-If the user cancels the trial, their card will not be charged at the time when it would have ugpraded to a full subscription.
+If the user cancels their trial or changes to a non-trial plan, they will receive a notification that their trial has ended.

 ## Renewal